Science and Engineering

 Queen Mary has a distinguished tradition in science and engineering, and was one of the first UK universities to establish engineering, computer science, chemistry, and materials departments.

 We aim to attract research talent from all corners of the globe and support our researchers at every stage of their careers.
 In 2019-2020 our annual research income was £42.6m and we aim to increase this in future years.

 We encourage our staff and students to explore the commercial potential of their work and currently have 14 active companies within our spinout portfolio.

-The School of Biological and Chemical Sciences covers a diverse spectrum of research.
-Our Biology department leads on research in evolutionary genetics and genomics, as well as microbial and network ecology; our Psychology department pushes the boundaries in biological and experimental psychology; our Biochemistry department advances research on cell dynamics and structural biology; and our Chemistry department works at the forefront of research into functional materials and nanoscience, synthesis and catalysis as well as physical and computational chemistry.
+The School of Biological and Behavioural Sciences covers a diverse spectrum of research.
+Our Biology department leads on research in evolutionary genetics and genomics, as well as microbial and network ecology; our Psychology department pushes the boundaries in biological and experimental psychology and our Biochemistry department advances research on cell dynamics and structural biology.

 The research interests of the School of Electronic Engineering and Computer Science include artificial intelligence, autonomous systems, modelling of human cognition, 5G systems and beyond, creative industries, cyber-physical systems & robotics, data science, digital health, and multimodal environmental sensing (domestic, urban, natural, global).
 As a multidisciplinary school, our researchers work with the arts and sciences collaborating with psychologists, biologists, musicians and actors, mathematicians, medical researchers, dentists and lawyers.